 Field Description Token Generator ID Defines the Instance Name of the Token Generator that you want to use.
-The Token Generator is configured within PingFederate (see Configuring Token Generators in the PingFederate documentation).
+The Token Generator is configured in

+Field Description PingFederate (see Configuring Token Generators in the PingFederate documentation).
 Logged In Cookie Name Defines the cookie name containing the token that the target Site is expecting.
 Logged Off Cookie Name Defines the cookie name that the target Site responds with in the event of an invalid or expired token.
 If the PA Token is still valid, PingAccess re-obtains a valid WAM Token and makes the request to the Site again.
 If the Site responds with the cookie set as logged off again, PingAccess responds to the client with an access denied page.
 Logged Off Cookie Value Defines the value placed in the Logged Off Cookie to detect an invalid/expired WAM Token event.
 Source Token Defines the token type exchanged for a security token during identity mediation .
 Leave PA Cookie for Web access or select OAuth Bearer Token for API identity mediation.
 Send Cookies to Browser Allows the Token Mediator to send the backend cookie defined in the Logged In Cookie Name field back to the browser if the protected application has updated it.
 This could be used to enable a seamless SSO experience for users navigating from PingAccess protected applications to those protected by a 3rd party Web Access Management system.
+Token Processor ID Defines the Instance Name of a Token Processor that you want to use.
+The Token Processor is configured in PingFederate (see Configuring Token Processors in the PingFederate documentation).
+Specify this value if more than one instance of either the JWT Token Processor or the OAuth Bearer Access Token Processor is defined in PingFederate.